Winter Holds Up Nature's Mirror

 We spent the first two years of our new home in a bubble, learning to live in this new place from within our four walls.
 Arrived, yet not yet arrived.
 Home, but not yet at home.
 Relieved, and not yet relieved.

 My husband’s work for the year was canceled as we drove those thirteen hundred miles.
 One by one, a client’s phone call, an email, a WhatsApp message said, “... let’s reconnect in the fall; things will be better then.”
 Better was a long time coming.
 Meanwhile, the organization I’d created years before was also on the verge of collapse.
 Thankfully, life-saving donors and the love of our team saved it from certain death.
-And just as the pandemic eased and we finally looked forward, I was beset with a year of significant ill health that kept me from grabbing all of life again.
+And just as pandemic shadows receded, illness claimed a year of my life, keeping me from fully embracing freedom's return.

-I can see these tests have made me stronger now, and I question whether the numbness I feel might be my ‘muscles’ adjusting to this new normal.
-Like the soreness you feel the next day after a good workout.
-Like the necessary pain I felt as I healed my body back to health.
-I haven't considered it like that before—that my mind is also growing and stretching and getting stronger.
+I see now how these trials have forged strength in me, and wonder if this numbness might be my spirit's growing pains.
+Like muscle fibers torn and rebuilt stronger.
+Like the necessary suffering I felt as I healed my body back to health.
+I haven’t considered it like that before—that my mind is also growing and stretching and getting stronger.
 The simple fact I’m still here is a testament to not giving up and fighting hard.
 I should give myself more credit.

 But today I’m tired and cold.
 I would be more than happy to hibernate.
 We’ve managed to pick a weekend with the coldest temperatures we’ve seen in forty years across the country to go ice climbing in Lake City.
 The irony would be hilarious if it weren’t so damn cold.
 Yesterday, my hands froze solid as I threw my axe into frozen waterfalls, and my feet went numb as crampons jammed up and into inches-thick ice.
 For once, my body and mind were united in their disposition.